nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 - **Ironsworn:** A region of the Ironlands, or a specific area with defined borders
 - **Sundered Isles:** An archipelago, trade route, or stretch of the Cursed Seas

-But don't over-prepare — leave room for players to create their own locations within your region.
+But don't over-prepare, leave room for players to create their own locations within your region.

 ### Step 2: Define The Trouble